uwcirg/truenth-portal/docs/source/docker.rst

         * A Docker image
         * Execution environment
         * A standard set of instructions

+    environment file
+        A file for defining environment variables.
+One per line, no shell syntax (export etc).

     build
         A group of TravisCI jobs tied to a single commit; initiated by a pull request or push